-To understand why, it helps to understand how semaglutide works.
-Semaglutide is a glucagon-like peptide-1 (GLP-1) receptor agonist, according to the U.S. Food and Drug Administration.
+To understand why, it helps to understand how GLP-1 works.
+GLP-1 is a glucagon-like peptide-1 (GLP-1) receptor agonist, according to the U.S. Food and Drug Administration.
 This means it imitates the function of a hormone called GLP-1, which gets released in your GI tract whenever you eat.

-The good news: Semaglutide is scientifically proven to help people lose weight, and it works for almost everyone.
-If you’re thinking about taking a semaglutide to assist your weight loss journey, talk to your doctor or chat with a ReflexMD Wellness Advisor now.
+If you’re thinking about taking a GLP-1 to assist your weight loss journey, talk to your doctor or chat with a ReflexMD Wellness Advisor now.
 Then, read on for five ways to improve your chances of success.

-Fact #1: Losing weight on semaglutide might not happen right away
+Fact #1: Losing weight on GLP-1 might not happen right away

 “You will experience appetite suppression, whether it starts in your first week or your tenth week,” says Dr. Epps.
 The smart move: Keep expectations in check.

-Fact #2: You have to take semaglutide the right way—and shift your habits
+Fact #2: You have to take GLP-1 the right way—and shift your habits

-To achieve results like this, you need to take semaglutide as recommended and with your doctor’s guidance.
+You need to take GLP-1 as recommended and with your doctor’s guidance.
 You’ll also have to follow a healthy reduced-calorie diet and exercise regularly, following your doctor’s advice on how often to work out.
-Semaglutide has magical qualities but it’s not a magic bullet.
+GLP-1 has magical qualities but it’s not a magic bullet.

 Fact #3: You need to choose the right foods

-You might not feel super-hungry once semaglutide starts to work in your body.
+You might not feel super-hungry once GLP-1 starts to work in your body.
 This doesn’t mean you won’t be tempted by your favorite treats, though.

 Instead, go for healthy options from each food group.
 “You should eat protein, preferably at every meal,” says Dr. Epps.
-“This is because semaglutide can cause muscle loss.
-Other good choices for a balanced diet while taking semaglutide include veggies, nuts, and complex carbs.”
+“This is because GLP-1 can cause muscle loss.
+Other good choices for a balanced diet while taking GLP-1 include veggies, nuts, and complex carbs.”

 Keep your portions sensible, depending upon how many calories per day your doctor recommends you eat.
 Craving a snack?
-Go ahead and indulge—about read the right way to snack when taking semaglutide first!
+Go ahead and indulge—about read the right way to snack when taking GLP-1 first!

 Fact #4: You can easily manage the side effects

-A study in JAMA Network Open—which confirmed other findings that semaglutide is clinically effective for weight loss—found that the most common side effects are, in order, nausea, vomiting, diarrhea, and fatigue.
-(Read more about how to manage semaglutide side effects.)
+A study in JAMA Network Open—which confirmed other findings that GLP-1 is clinically effective for weight loss—found that the most common side effects are, in order, nausea, vomiting, diarrhea, and fatigue.
+(Read more about how to manage GLP-1 side effects.)

-These issues could make it harder to eat the healthy foods that help semaglutide function properly in your body—and make it tough to exercise as well.
+These issues could make it harder to eat the healthy foods that help GLP-1 function properly in your body—and make it tough to exercise as well.

 The solution?
 “Small, frequent meals spaced throughout the day,” says Dr. Epps.
 Eating this way will help settle your stomach and give you energy, and aid in keeping your blood sugar level as well.